 Published on April 24, 2020 by Morgan Black

-Professor Jill Evans has been an integral member of the Cumberland faculty since she joined us in 1994.
-Beginning in the fall 2020 semester, she will assume an additional role as the associate dean of academic programs.
+Professor Jill Evans has been an integral member of Cumberland School of Law since she joined the faculty in 1994.
+At the start of the fall 2020 semester, she assumed the role of associate dean of academic affairs.

 A graduate of Northwestern University’s School of Law, Northwestern’s Kellogg Graduate School of Management and the University of California-Irvine, Evans’ primary teaching interests include torts, environmental law and business law.
 Recently, she also took over as the director of Cumberland’s International Program.